olgaminaeva/gen-ai-coding/learners/reference.md

 Fill-in-the-middle (FIM): FIM is an advanced autocomplete feature in Codeium that provides code suggestions based on the context around the cursor.
 Unlike traditional methods, FIM analyzes both preceding and following lines to generate accurate and relevant completions, enhancing efficiency when inserting code into existing structures.

-Application Programming Interface (API): An interface that allows software applications to communicate with each other.
+Application programming interface (API): An interface that allows software applications to communicate with each other.

 Natural language processing (NLP): A subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human (natural) languages.